V4Fire/Client/src/components/global/g-icon/README.md

 p-root extends i-static-page
 ```

-After this, you free to use the `g-icon` class with your icons.
+After that, you are free to use the `g-icon` class with your own icons.